 Embark on a road trip with the kids around the UK.

 As summer approaches, families from across the country will be heading off on their summer holidays, whether it’s a sandy beach resort in Europe or a staycation here in the UK.
 We all have our own holiday preferences: Some of us like lounging by the pool basking in glorious sunshine on an all-inclusive holiday, others like exploring the many city breaks on offer across the UK.
 There certainly is an endless number of holidays to choose from for families with kids.
 If you are a single parent, that doesn’t mean you need to stop going on holiday.
 You deserve a well-earned holiday just like any other family.
 But often finances are restrained as a result of divorce, or in some cases bereavement.

 Being a single parent adds a lot of extra tasks and stress to your daily routine and many parents can be put off by the thought of taking the children away on their own, especially abroad.
 But going on holiday doesn’t have to mean travelling across the globe to a sunny beach resort.
-There are plenty of beautiful places in the UK, which provide the perfect setting for a single parent family holiday.
+There are plenty of beautiful places in the UK, which provide the perfect setting for a single parent holidays in the UK.
 There is a wide selection of holiday parks scattered across the country, many interesting cities that make for a fun city break and activity parks where you can stay for the night, some of which are quite reasonably priced.

 Another option worth considering for your next holiday is a UK road trip with the kids.
 The UK has many beautiful destinations, which are perfect for a road trip with kids, so there is no need to go abroad on your own.